 The Autism Conference and Expo of Georgia, will specifically focus on the best thinking in the autism community and will provide practical strategies relevant to individuals living with autism and their family members.
 This state-wide conference will offer educational and engaging forums for professionals, parents, and self-advocates.
 The purpose of the conference is to translate research and best practices into sustainable community practices that contribute to independent, self-determined, inclusive, and productive lives for people with autism and their families.

-We are now accepting proposals for scientific posters and facilitated lunch discussion topics.
+We are now accepting proposals for facilitated lunch discussion topics.

 Facilitated Lunch Discussion

 Anyone considered a content expert in an autism-related topic is welcome to facilitate a virtual discussion from 12:00 pm to 1:00 pm during one of the following dates: